Virgoan Chieftain’s Daughter, Atienna Imamu

 The words were a bit hard to read.
 Fuzzy.
 Out of focus.

-Now that she thought about it, everything seemed out of focus.
+Now, everything seemed out of focus.
 The noise around her.
 The movements of her brother and friend across the table.
 Her own movements.

 Dark faces ringed around her like a halo.
 The lights cast by the streams of vitae twisted shadows across those faces in a way that made them look foreign, strange.